SwissRizen/Wahrscheinlichkeit_und_Statistik/README.md

-This is the current version of my Cheatsheet for the "Probability and Statistics" Course for the Computer Science Bachelor at ETH.
+This is the current Version of my bastardization of nwehrl's WuS Cheatsheet.
+It's the exact same except I translated the german Terms into english ones as the Exam for FS2025 is gonna be in english.

-If you find any mistakes, feel free to let me know so that I can correct them.
+If anythings wrong contact me.